permguard/permguard/site/content/docs/concepts/permissions/schemas.md

 {{< /callout >}}

 ## Resource
-A **Resource** serves as the central entity within `PermGuard`.
+A **Resource** serves as the central entity within `Permguard`.
 It represents a logical entity within the application that must be enriched with authorization policies.

 When creating authorization Resources, it's essential to consider `performance` and execution time required by the application to evaluate policies.
 This ensures optimal performance and efficient policy evaluation within the application context.

-In summary, `Resources` in PermGuard provide a structured approach to managing authorization policies, promoting flexibility and performance optimization within the application ecosystem.
+In summary, `Resources` in Permguard provide a structured approach to managing authorization policies, promoting flexibility and performance optimization within the application ecosystem.

 ```json
 {